FuelLabs/sway-standards/standards/src_7/README.md

 ### `fn metadata(asset: AssetId, key: String) -> Option<MetadataType>`

 This function MUST return valid metadata for the corresponding `asset` and `key`, where the data is either a `StringData`, `IntData`, or `BytesData` variant.
-If no metadata exists, the function MUST return `None`.
+If the asset does not exist or no metadata exists, the function MUST return `None`.

 # Rationale